kentjhenly/kentjhenly.github.io/README.md

 - Click the "Show Aquarium" button (with fish icon) in the bottom-right to enable
 - Click "Hide Aquarium" to disable
 - The aquarium overlay is purely visual and does not affect site functionality

+## 🤝 Contributing

+Feel free to fork this project and customize it for your own portfolio.
+If you make improvements that could benefit others, consider opening a pull request!

 ## 📝 License